 This policy promotes the understanding of, and sensitivity to, Aboriginal and Native American people and the issues important to them.
 It is designed to ensure a consistent, thorough approach to consultation and engagement with these groups.

 Enbridge strives to create opportunities that are aligned with the aspirations of the Aboriginal or Native American communities affected by our business.
-This often leads to partnerships and sponsorship of educational and training programs, employment-opportunities initiatives and other capacity-building efforts.
+This often leads to partnerships and sponsorship of educational and training programs, employment-opportunity initiatives, and other capacity-building efforts.